 Become a Patron of Ask Leo! and go ad-free!

-The most common scenario for an email account being hacked is that the hackers actually change the password and you can’t login.
-Clearly, that’s not the scenario that you’re seeing here.
-When people can’t login to their email account, they know something is wrong, and should proceed to my article on what to do next.
+The most common scenario is that the hackers change the password and you can’t log in.
+That’s pretty obvious when it happens.
+When people can’t log in to their email account, they know something is wrong, and should proceed to my article on what to do next.

-When hackers don’t, change your password they do so so you won’t notice that anything’s wrong.
-They can continue to send email as you and you have no idea that anything is wrong.
+When hackers don’t change your password, it’s so you won’t notice they have access.
+This allows them to continue to send email as you, while you have no idea that anything is wrong.

-One way to determine if this is the case is to look at your sent mail folder and see if there are messages there that you know you didn’t send.
-If you find some – particularly message that look like spam1 – then you know a spammer probably has access to your account.
+One of the first things you can do is look at your Sent Mail folder and see if there are messages there you know you didn’t send.
+If you find some — particularly messages looking like spam — then you know someone else probably has access to your account.

 Check your logins

-Most email services have a tool that shows you the last time (or several times) that you accessed this account and the IP address from where you did so.
-Many hackers are overseas, so if you look at that information, you can sometimes tell if your account was hacked because there’s a login from another country.
+Many email services have a tool that shows you the last time (or several times) you accessed this account, and the IP address from which you did so.
+Most hackers are remote, so if you look at that information, you can often tell your account was hacked because there’s a login from another country.

-Now I do have to warn you that sometimes legitimate access may still look kind of suspicious within your own country.
-In the United States, it’s not uncommon for my email account to be logged into from my location, another location elsewhere in the country, a third location elsewhere in the country depending on what I’m doing.
-That’s because I’m often using a different ISP at different times.
-Different ISPs will look like different IP addresses and they may report different locations.
-Unfortunately location reporting for IP addresses is notoriously inaccurate.
+Sometimes legitimate access may still look suspicious.
+It’s not uncommon for my email account to be logged into from several different locations, depending on what I’m doing.
+That’s because I often use different ISPs at different times.1 Different ISPs present different IP addresses and report different locations.
+Unfortunately, location reporting for IP addresses is also notoriously inaccurate.

-Gmail is the only email service that I know of that actually has this level of detailed information.
+Gmail is the only email service I know of that has this level of detailed information.
 You might check with your own providers to see if they have something similar.

 What to do when you know

-Unfortunately, the most common way that people find out that their email account has been hacked is the result of exactly what you are doing.
-Somebody who is receiving email from the hacked account tells them, “Hey, your account is sending out spam; you’ve probably been hacked.”
+The most common way people find out their email account has been hacked is exactly what you describe.
+Somebody receiving email from the hacked account tells them, “Hey, your account is sending out spam; you’ve probably been hacked.”

 That’s about as good as it gets.

-When this is the case, change your password.
-Do all of the other things that you need to do to secure your account.
+When this is the case, change your password and do all of the other things you need to do to secure your account.